daniellj/DistributedComputing/ApacheSpark/Concepts/Introduction.md

 </tr>
 </table>

-- 6.2.2.
-Actions - return a value to the driver program after running a computation on the dataset (map, reduce, etc).
+- ACTIONS - return a value to the driver program after running a computation on the dataset (map, reduce, etc).
 Some of the common ACTIONS supported:

 <table class="table">